 Many Americans have at least one missing tooth.
 Missing teeth can be caused by decay, injury, genetics, and multiple other factors.
-It is important to fill the gaps left by missing teeth because problems like facial sagging, misaligned teeth, and tooth decay may occur.
+It’s key to fill the gaps that missing teeth leave behind because problems like facial sagging, misaligned teeth, and tooth decay may occur.

 What are the options for restoring missing teeth?

 On their own, dental implants can be used to replace one tooth or several missing teeth.
 They can also be used to secure dental bridges and dentures to replace multiple consecutive teeth or whole arches of teeth.
 Dental implants are made of a titanium post which is inserted into the jaw bone.
 After a healing period of 3 to 6 months, an abutment and dental crown are added onto the post.
 Dental implants look and feel natural and are a great permanent restoration.

 Dental bridges are a great choice to use to replace a row of up to four missing teeth.
 Dental bridges can be removable or permanent when secured with dental implants.
 Adjacent natural teeth are also used to help support dental bridges.
 This solution helps restore the structural integrity of the teeth and gums.